DataLab-Platform/DataLab/doc/features/image/menus.rst

         Line profile dialog.
 Parameters may also be set manually ("Edit profile parameters" button).

+Segment profile
+    Extract a segment profile from each selected image, and create new signals from these profiles.

 Average profile
     Extract an horizontal or vertical profile averaged over a rectangular area, from each selected image, and create new signals from these profiles.